innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_07.md

 ```

 <!-- #region activity=true -->
-# 7 The RobotLab Grand Prix Challenge
+# 6 The RoboLab Grand Prix Challenge

 The aim of this challenge is to create a program that makes the simulated robot go round a race track as quickly as possible.
 You can do this either by writing your own program or by modifying mine.

 To complete this challenge, you should use the *Small_Robot* configuration.

-The race track itself is modeled on the [Thruxton motor racing circuit](https://thruxtonracing.co.uk/) in Hampshire, UK and generated from an SVG representation of the circuit taken from Wikimedia Commons.
-One of the fastest Uk motor racing circuits, the  track is comprised of a closed a loop, with a series of gentle curves and long straight sections.
-The track itself is a black line on a white background, with a light grey bar across it at one point to represent the start and finish line.
+The race track itself is modelled on the [Thruxton motor racing circuit](https://thruxtonracing.co.uk/) in Hampshire.
+It was generated from an SVG representation of the circuit taken from Wikimedia Commons.
+One of the fastest UK motor racing circuits, the track comprises a closed a loop, with a series of gentle curves and long straight sections.
+The track is modelled as a black line on a white background, with a light grey bar across it at one point to represent the start and finish line.
 Two small red flags identify the (clockwise) direction of travel round the circuit.

-If your program is appreciably faster than mine, or uses an interesting control strategy, you are encouraged to attach the file to a Cluster Group forum message to share with other students and your tutor.
+If your program is appreciably faster than mine<font color='red'>JD: OK, but what *is* your program?</font>, or uses an interesting control strategy, then share it via your Cluster group forum.
 <!-- #endregion -->

 <!-- #region student=true -->